 Downtown Gulfport offers a lot in terms of adult entertainment.
-There are clubs, bars, restaurants, and casinos that make up a decent nightlife.
+There are clubs, bars, and restaurants that make up a decent nightlife.
 Even though Gulfport is only 1% rural, a lot of areas still embrace natural elements, so it doesn’t feel like a big city, even if it is.

 The city has made vast improvements in the past couple of years and established itself as a center for technology and industry in Mississippi.